A geometric characterisation of sensitivity analysis in monomial models: Proofs

-which always holds, thus proving Theorem \ref{theo:final} for fully dependent analyses.
+which always holds, thus proving Theorem \ref{theo:final} for complete analyses.

-The proof for conditionally dependent analyses follows from the one of fully dependent sensitivity analyses by noticing that the sets $R\subseteq [r]$ for which condition (\ref{eq:prova1}) needs to hold is a subset of those already demonstrated in the fully dependent case.
+The proof for ordered analyses follows from the one of complete sensitivity analyses by noticing that the sets $R\subseteq [r]$ for which condition (\ref{eq:prova1}) needs to hold is a subset of those already demonstrated in the complete case.